Minnesota vs. Nebraska Predictions & Picks – August 31

 Nebraska Betting Info (2022)

-- The moneyline for this contest implies a 31.2% chance of a victory for the Cornhuskers.
+- The Cornhuskers covered five times in 12 games with a spread last year.

-- The Cornhuskers covered five times in 12 games with a spread last season.
+- Against the spread, as underdogs of 7 points or greater, Nebraska went 4-3 last season.

-- Nebraska had an ATS record of 4-3 as underdogs of 7 points or more last season.
+- The Cornhuskers and their opponent combined to hit the over four out of 12 times last season.

-- Last season, Nebraska's games resulted in an average scoring total of 52.8, which is 9.3 points higher than the over/under for this matchup.
+- The average total points scored in Nebraska games last year (42.5) is 10.3 points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.